garethpbk/graphql-yoga-now/article.md

 (Once upon a time Now was a different platform that used a container-based deployment approach; Now 2.0 shifted this drastically to a serverless model.
 If you try using version 1 on an account that was made after 2.0 came out, you'll see a "please use Now 2.0" message and it'll fail.)

-Next tell Now exactly _how_ to build the project using the `builds` key
+Next tell Now exactly _how_ to build the project using the `builds` key:

 ```
 {